theforeman/theforeman.org/_posts/2021-11-30-foreman-community-newsletter-november-2021.md

 ## Centos 8 sunsets soon; what next?

-At the moment, we are preparing for our next steps after Centos 8 sunsets at the end of this year.
+At the moment, we are preparing to change which platform we install Foreman on because Centos 8 becomes EOL at the end of this year.

 [ehelms](https://community.theforeman.org/u/ehelms) lays out the options he sees for what to do about building of RPMs and testing of RPMs for future Foreman releases.